lyc458216/PTE/library/Writing/*SWT(summarize written text).md

 You have 10 minutes to finish this task.
 Your response will be judged on the quality of your writing and on how well your response presents the key points in the passage.

+Vocabulary:
+Writing

 Tips:
-All the vocabulary is required to be written.
-There is only a image, but not include title.
+There is only messages, but not include title.

 Filter: Test
 Sort Type: Creation time(Ascending order)